markjhku/laser_calibration/README.rst

 - Multiple sets of mirror systems may need to be calibrated in the same setting, and possibly the different sets of mirror systems may contain same mirrors.
 As a result, I provide LaserCalibrationSystem class to which one can add arbitrary sets of mirrors.
 - Goal of calibration is to maximize intensity of ion response.
 Therefore, calibration routines will be built out as optimization routine.
 - Calibration routine provided in this package assumes a single ion present in the range of the mirror movement.
 - Gaussian distribution is a good approximation of the intensity distribution of ion response.
+While Airy function should be a better approximation of the point-spread-function, Gaussian is a good model in experimental setting.
 This is the basis for the ``grid_sweep_optimize`` fitting the photon number distribution to Gaussian (using ``scipy``'s ``curve_fit`` function).

-Furthermore, it is assumed that the width of the distribution is a fraction of the mirror range; as a result, initial fit parameters for width is likewise a fraction of unity.
+Two major questions are the following:

+- Wow to deal with failure mode?
+For example, in the case where there is actually no ion in the system, how should the code respond?
+Or, if photon number is too low or point-spread-function is too narrow, how should the code respond?
+Should the code simply exit?
+Should it attempt at another set of parameters?
+These would be important questions to clarify.
+- What is the precision needed for the calibration to be considered to be successful?

 Improvements I envision, if I have more time, include:

 - currently, calibration over two-dimensional mirror movement is supported.
 General N-dimensional calibration should be readily feasible, with small changes to the codebase, which is for future effort.
+- In 2D case, astigmatism (unequal width in x and y axes) are included, but not rotation.
+Rotation can be implemented with an additional parameter in the Gaussian.
 - Integrate some kind of asynchronous operation for setting multiple mirrors in parallel
 - more sophisticated optimization algorithm, such as Bayesian optimization
 - tracking mode, where the system will measure a response, and move in small steps and follow the gradient of response for steepest ascent.
 This is similar to the existing ``generic_optimize``, which makes use of ``scipy``'s ``optimize`` module; however, the ``optimize`` routine is not robust against presence of noise (whether instrument or photon shot noise), so a custom routine needs to be built, which will be for a future effort.